asyncutils.tools#

 get_cmd_help(→ str)

-Return the command line help as a string containing ANSI color escape sequences.
+Return the command line help as a string containing ANSI colour escape sequences.

 json_to_argstr(→ str)